SW5051

 Course description

 Social, psychological, biological, and cultural factors of individual and group development as applied to social work practice.
 Behavior and life-cycle development focusing on diversity and each stage of life.
-Discuss development in terms of the individual, and in terms of overlapping social systems such as the multi-generational family, culture, community, and society.
+Discuss development in terms of the individual and in terms of overlapping social systems.

 Minimum credits